cjpais/writing/serve/day/feb3_2021/index.md

 current state and put them up on the website in some form.
 Basically a log of what is going on and the current state with the intention behind it.

+Okay that was quick.
+Able to add both endpoints in a matter of minutes.
+I think we can work on the UI this afternoon as long as things go well.

+Oh we also fixed the UI in the iOS notes app which is just wonderful.
+I feel so much better about that now.
+It is a little jank but not too bad, I think we can figure out the render order.